ogunlao/ogunlao.github.io/_posts/2020-07-17-breaking-down-ctc-loss.md

       if $seq(s) = "ε"$ or $seq(s) = seq(s+2)$
     - $\beta_{(s, t)} = \beta_{(s, t+1)}y_{(s, t)} + \beta_{(s+1, t+1)}y_{(s+1, t)} + \beta_{(s+2, t+2)})y_{(s+2, t)}$ otherwise

+Similarly, $\beta_{(s, t)} = 0$ for all $s > 2t$ which corresponds to the unconnected boxes in the bottom-left.

 ![computations of beta probabilities](/images/ctc_loss/beta_prob.png)

-### Computing the probabilities in log space
+### Computing the probabilities efficiently

-From the computations, observe that we are constantly multiplying probabilities with values less than 0.
+From the computations, observe that we are constantly multiplying values less than 0.
 This can lead to underflow especially for longer sequences.
-We can improve this computations by performing the computations in the logarithm domain.
-Products become sums, divisions.
+We can improve this computations by performing the computations in the logarithm space.
+Products become sums, divisions become subtraction.
 For instance;

 $\alpha_{s, t} = (\alpha_{s, t-1} + \alpha_{(s-1, t-1)})y_{s, t}$